gwDistSys15/dist-sys-exercises/lec-2/conversions/readme.md

 git pull origin master
 ```

+**Run your code on Koding.com** so that it will have a public hostname that everyone can connect to.

 ## Pick a Service.
 Write a Server.
 Each group must pick one of the services from the following list.
 No duplicates can be picked until all services have been selected once.
 Alternatively, you can propose a new conversion, as long as one of its units is already included in the list below.